XingruiWang/SuperCLEVR-Physics/README.md

 #### Install Dependencies

-Our repo is build upon Kubric.
-Please use the following steps to install kubric packages.
-We modify the original package for controlling more dynamical properties.
+ Please use the following steps to install packages.
+Our project is built upon [Kubric](https://github.com/google-research/kubric).
+We modified the original package to control more dynamical properties.

 ```
 pip install -r requirements.txt